pthinc/sollanaframework/akademia.md

 • Citation Format: "Powered by BCE Architecture - Developed Prometech AŞ"

 • Moral Support: The Buyer undertakes to protect the vision of the technology, to contribute scientifically to the development of the system, and to provide moral support to the author, Prometech AŞ.

+- This license does not grant any direct or indirect rights to sell, lease, or sublicense.